frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

     1       3       9
     2       8       11

+**Exponential power operation on two dataframes using operator version:**

 For example,

-    # pow() demo on two dataframes using operator version
     print(fdf1 ** fdf2)

 Output